 Choking hazards: Cooked lamb bones can easily break into small pieces or become lodged in a dog’s throat, causing choking.
 This can be life-threatening and may require immediate veterinary assistance to remove the obstruction and ensure the dog’s airway is clear.

-See also What temp to slow cook corned beef in oven
+See also What to cook for meal prep

 Dental damage: The hard texture of cooked lamb bones can potentially fracture or crack a dog’s teeth.
 This can lead to significant pain, infections, and the need for costly dental procedures to repair or extract damaged teeth.